communitiesuk/stakeholder-engagement-api/README.md

 ## Configuration

 This app is developed according to [12-Factor App Principles](https://12factor.net/) - it takes all required configuration from environment variables.
+It uses the dotenv gem to load these from a .env file if one is present.

 The environment variables required are: